xpadro/k8s/k8s-concepts/local/publishing-docker-desktop/README.md

 # Local Publishing (Docker Desktop)
-This example shows how to run an application in k8s without publishing the image to a public Docker registry.
-The image is published into a local registry.
+This example shows how to run an application in a local k8s cluster on Docker Desktop without publishing the image to a public Docker registry.

 ## Build the image
 Build the application: